deathworlders/online/content/books/deathworlders/chapter-15-forever-changed.md

 "Sounds good." she agreed.
 Adam looked like he’d have preferred to run straight to the next ride, but he relented, knowing that Gabe still wasn’t fully recovered yet.
 He’d spent so long in a hospital bed thanks to the spinal damage that all the muscles in his legs had atrophied, and his rehab therapy hadn’t yet quite restored him to full working order.

-"*Bueno.*" Gabriel fished a few dollars from his wallet and waved them in the general direction of the last vendor they’d seen, then puffed and grimaced his way to the nearest available bench and lowered himself into it, enjoying the sun.
+"*Bueno."* Gabriel fished a few dollars from his wallet and waved them in the general direction of the last vendor they’d seen, then puffed and grimaced his way to the nearest available bench and lowered himself into it, enjoying the sun.

 Life was, all things considered, pretty good.
 He was alive and on the mend, his boy was in love, and his novel was coming along nicely.